 It was a journey that included several large noses on a few unstable easels with even fewer big paychecks.
 But all good things, as they keep saying, come to an end.
 John reached a point in his life (let's just say Father's Day 2010) when he suddenly realized that it wasn't people that he loved, it was dogs.
 It wasn't a day job as an artist that he craved, it was being a freelance and self-employed artist.

 With the support of his awesome wife Jessica, John now lives a harmonious life that is balanced perfectly between quality time with his family and quality time at his easel.
-John, Jessica, Alexander, Annika and Jackson are currently living happily ever after somewhere on the gulf coast of Florida....several miles north of "good enough".
+John, Jessica, Alexander, Annika and Jackson are currently living happily ever after somewhere in Central Florida....several miles north of "good enough".